 Students will stay in the Hotel Mainao in Puerto Ayora.
 The hotel is centrally located and has a magnificent view of the ocean and free internet.
 Breakfast (fruit, eggs, yogurt, coffee, tea, milk, juice, bread and jam) and dinner are included.
 Lunch is not included unless specified in the excursions.

 All APSU Spanish (language, literature, film, history, linguistics, business, translation, etc.) courses, at the undergraduate and/or graduate level, can be taken in this program.
 Also, check with the Spanish professors for the availability of new and exciting courses such as Detective Fiction, Science Fiction, Vampire and Zombies in Literature, and Horror Films.
 Students can also take classes from the History and Philosophy Department.
 HIST 1210 (World History I) and HIST 3460 (Colonial Latin America), both courses taught in English, can be taken in Galápagos.
-Students can take from 6 to 8 credit hours.

 Payment Schedule and Deadlines:

 A non-refundable deposit is due when you apply for the program.
 The online application is due by February 15.

 Your current scholarships and financial aid may apply toward the cost of the program.
 Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with a financial aid counselor.
 Additional scholarships and travel grants are available through the Office of International Education.
 View more information on financial aid.

 Invited Faculty (History): Dr. Greg Hammond 931-221-7865 email@example.com